towersvault/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.x
+- Can no longer fish or surf using the right wall corner tile on the SS Anne.
 - Fixed incorrect sign text in safari area 1
 - Adjusted some city names on signs
 - Lance and the player will face each other when speaking.